 The TMR1 register pair (TMR1H:TMR1L) increments from 0000h to FFFFh and rolls over to 0000h.
-The Timer1 interrupt, if enabled, is generated on overflow which is latched in interrupt flag bit, TMR1IF (PIR1<0>).
+The Timer1 interrupt, if enabled, is generated on overflow which is latched in the Timer1 Overflow Interrupt Flag bit, TMR1IF (PIR1<0>).
 This interrupt can be enabled or disabled by setting or clearing the Timer1 Interrupt Enable bit, TMR1IE (PIE1<0>).